coderbyheart/adacon/content/index.md

 ---
-title: A yearly conference celebrating the people in Tech in Norway
+title: A yearly tech conference in Oslo, Norway
 ---

-AdaCon Norway is proud to announce the third AdaCon Norway, celebrating the people in the Norwegian tech scene.
+AdaCon Norway is proud to announce the third AdaCon Norway, celebrating the Norwegian tech scene.

 AdaCon Norway aims to promote and empower under-indexed people in tech by showcasing a lineup of speakers from all backgrounds.